bgenev/impulse-xdr/README.md

 ### Latest: Impulse xSIEM v1.1.5 Released!

 ### About

-Using Impulse, you can secure and monitor your AWS, Digital Ocean or other VPS/VPC infrastructure in under 20 minutes.
+Open-core security monitoring software tailored for virtual private servers (VPS), cloud networks (VPC) and personal workstations.

-Impulse xSIEM is an open-core security monitoring software tailored for virtual private servers (VPS), cloud networks (VPC) and personal workstations.
+Using Impulse, you can secure and monitor your AWS, Digital Ocean or other VPS/VPC endpoints in under 20 minutes.

 It consists of a self-hosted security events manager and fleet of light and heavy sensors (based on osquery and suricata) that monitor and interact with hosts to protect them.